graphql-aspnet/graphql-aspnet.github.io/docs/controllers/authorization.md

 }
 ```

-GraphQL supports nested checks at Controller and Action levels.
+This library supports nested policy and role checks at Controller and Action levels.

 ```csharp
 // BakeryController.cs